lorlouis/blog/articles/building_a_blog_with_rust_in_2023.md

 ## Final Thoughts

 In the end, I built a fairly unsophisticated blog using mostly pre-existing libraries.
-The downside to this approach is that while I was paying attention to not pulling in too many dependencies, I now depend on 168 external dependencies.
+The downside of this approach is that while I was paying attention to not pull-in too many dependencies, I now depend on 168 external dependencies.
 Using Actic-web as it made routing and handling query parameters really easy.
 I'm also glad I build [html\_template](https://github.com/lorlouis/html_template) as it was the first